 The Bad Side

 Many experts also believe that old people who suffer from chronic diseases would put their life at risk if they take part in fasting.

 Another risk for elders is getting dehydrated.
-They should drink enough water, but must never over drink.
+They should drink enough water, but must never over the drink.
 It is safe to say that for elders, fasting should be a calculated step.
-Doctors should be able to give the right advice.
+Doctors should be able to give the right advice